colatkinson/federated_monsters/docs/protocol.rst

 Status Codes
 ============

-The status codes numbering scheme is the same as the one used by HTTP.
+The status codes numbering scheme is similar to the one used by HTTP.

 * 1XX: Informational
 * 2XX: Success
-* 3XX: Redirection
+* 3XX: Chat
 * 4XX: Client Error
 * 5XX: Server Error

-While no applications for the 3XX codes has yet been decided, they are reserved for future use.

 The return format is as follows::